 A resume provides information reviewers can use to evaluate an individual's skills, experience, and potential for leadership within the scientific community.
-Applicants must submit a resume (limited to three pages) for each Principal Investigator, Project Manager, and Senior/Key Personnel that includes the following:
+Applicants must submit a resume (limited to three pages) for each Principal Investigator, Work Package Leader, or Senior/Key Personnel on both the U.S. and Danish sides of the project that includes the following: